-When you are in the market for a new and exciting career, it can be intimidating to realize that there is so much competition for your dream job.
+When you are in the market for a new and exciting career in education, it can be intimidating to realize that there is so much competition for your dream teaching or school administrator job.
 Creating an amazing resume and personalized cover letter is the first step in a successful job search.

-Don’t hesitate to can give the hiring manager a call to remind them you are interested in the job and are willing to answer any questions they may have to solidify your prospects.
+Don’t hesitate to give the hiring manager a call to remind them you are interested in the education job and are willing to answer any questions they may have to solidify your prospects.

 Examples of Appropriate Follow-Up Techniques

-Sample conversations or correspondence of how to approach an appropriate follow-up through email or phone after a job interview.
+Sample conversations or correspondence on approaching an appropriate follow-up through email or phone after a job interview.

 An email follow-up after an interview is the quickest way to get in touch with the hiring manager and should be sent within 24 hours after your job interview.
 It is also a good form to use as you can go over your email and make sure that you are saying what needs to be said.

-In your email follow-up, highlight the ways your talents and capabilities align with the role and the organization.
-Refer to your interview notes and the job posting when choosing your wording so that it resonates with how your conversation progressed.
+In your email follow-up, highlight how your talents and capabilities as a teacher or school principal align with the role and the school district.
+Refer to your interview notes and the job posting when choosing your wording to resonate with how your conversation progressed.

-Communicate your continued excitement and enthusiasm for the role by reinstating your interest in the job and how you are the right fit for the company.
+Communicate your continued excitement and enthusiasm for the teaching role by reinstating your interest in the job and how you are the right fit for the school district or organization.

 If the job you are applying for requires a lot of phone time, you may consider calling the hiring manager to follow-up and say thank you.
 This shows you are taking the initiative and have the strong communication skills required for the position.

 A phone call is a quick and easy way to follow-up, but most importantly, it is more personal.
-However, it may make some people nervous to be put on the spot so soon after an interview.
-Have a copy of your resume in front of you for guidance as well as a list of references, if you haven’t provided them already.
+However, it may make some people nervous about being put on the spot so soon after an interview.
+Have a copy of your teaching resume in front of you for guidance, as well as a list of references, if you haven’t provided them already.

-Practice the conversation with a friend so you are not stuttering your way through the call and always begin the call with your full name, the position you applied for, and when you met.
-If you need to leave a message to keep it brief and reinstate why you are the best candidate for the job.
+Practice the conversation with a friend, so you are not stuttering your way through the call, and always begin the conversation with your full name, the position you applied for, and when you met if you need to leave a message to keep it brief and reinstate why you are the best teaching candidate for the job.

 When creating a thank you email, you want to ensure you are concise and to the point, while still relaying your interest in the position.
 The basic layout will consist of 3-4 short paragraphs only.
 If you include bullet points in the middle, then an opening and closing paragraph will round out the specific bullet points you made.

 Be as specific as possible while getting to the point and keeping it short.
 There is no need to restate the details in your resume.
-Connect your experiences with conversation points from the interview and reiterate to the hiring manager or interviewer what you bring to the table is what will benefit the school or organization.
+Connect your relevant experiences as a teacher or school administrator with conversation points from the interview and reiterate to the hiring manager or interviewer what you bring to the table to benefit the school or organization.

-This shows that you have tailored the email to the specific company.
+This shows that you have tailored the email to the specific school district.
 The opening paragraph should only be a few sentences long.
-You want to leave many of the details on how well you will fit in with the organization to the middle section.
+You want to leave many details on how well you will fit in with the school district in the middle section.
 Take a look at the examples below:

 “Thank you for meeting and speaking with me yesterday.
 I found the conversation to be very enjoyable.
-I am extremely interested in the Senior Analyst position with ABC Technologies and believe I would be the right fit for your organization.
-Let me reiterate some of the skills and attributes I can bring to your outstanding team…”
+I am extremely interested in the grade six teaching position with ABC School District and believe I would be the right fit for your school district.
+Let me reiterate some of the skills and attributes as a teacher I can bring to your outstanding team of educators…”

 “Thank you for taking the time to meet with me on March 3.
-It was a pleasure speaking to you about the Account Executive role.
-I found our conversation very enlightening and it has reassured me that I am the ideal candidate for the job with Taylor and Company.”
+It was a pleasure speaking to you about the educational leadership role.
+I found our conversation very enlightening, and it has reassured me that I am the ideal candidate for the school principal job with DEF School District.”

 Bullet Points vs. Paragraph of Qualifications

 Bullet points are great if you want to remain concise and make your skills and attributes stand out.
-Use separate points to relay your applicable educational background, relevant work experience, and 3-5 points of experiences that connect your expertise to the position and how you will contribute to the organization.
+Use separate points to relay your applicable educational background, relevant work experience, and 3-5 facts about your experience that connect your expertise to the position and how you will contribute to the organization.